 The Mazda Demio is a small car so the legroom is limited especially for tall people.
 At the first row, the seats are adjustable so the leg space is much better here.
 A tall driver above 6 feet will find it restrictive especially for long distance travel.
 At the second row, the legroom is bearable for the outer seats but for the middle seat, space is tight.

 At the first row, there three cup holders, door panel storage, a glovebox and a center tray.
 There are no storage compartments at the second row.

 2013 Mazda Demio Boot Space

 The Demio’s boot is decent and can carry medium sized luggage such as large suitcase with some space to spare.
-The rear seats can also be folded to create extra space.
+The rear seats can also be folded in a split format to create extra space.

 Other Extras: DVD/Navigation, Smart Start, adjustable steering